 In support of the states for the 2020 Census, the Redistricting Data Program conducted Redistricting Kick-Off meetings for the states, by request.
 These meetings, conducted in 2015 and 2016, explained the Redistricting Data Program, the design of the 2020 Census, the 2020 Geographic Programs, and 2020 Field activities.
 As part of these presentations, support materials and informational aides were provided.

-For Phase 3 – Data Delivery, the Director of the Census Bureau will, in accordance with 13 U.S.C.
-141(c), furnish the Governor and state legislative leaders, both the majority and minority, with 2020 Census population counts for standard census tabulation areas (e.g., state, Congressional district, state legislative district, American Indian area, county, city, town, census tract, census block group, and census block) regardless of a state’s participation in Phase 1 or 2.
-In addition, for those states participating in Phase 2, standard census tabulation will be provided for voting districts.
+For Phase 3 – Data Delivery, the Director of the Census Bureau, in accordance with 13 U.S.C.
+141(c), furnished the Governor and state legislative leaders, both the majority and minority, with 2020 Census population counts for standard census tabulation areas (e.g., state, Congressional district, state legislative district, American Indian area, county, city, town, census tract, census block group, and census block) regardless of a state’s participation in Phase 1 or 2.
+In addition, for those states participating in Phase 2, standard census tabulation were provided for voting districts.

-As a lesson learned from past decennial censuses, it is vital that the Census Bureau produce a prototype product to illustrate what the states can expect from the decennial census.
-This prototype is used to build and test systems in advance of the official data release so that states can begin work immediately, as many have short statutory deadlines that begin with the receipt of their data.
+As a lesson learned from past decennial censuses, it was vital that the Census Bureau produce a prototype product to illustrate what the states should expect from the decennial census.
+This prototype was used to build and test systems in advance of the official data release so that states could begin work immediately, as many have short statutory deadlines that begin with the receipt of their data.
 In 2019, we used the prototype data product to illustrate and solicit feedback on what the 2020 Census P.L.
-94-171 Redistricting Data File will look like and how it addresses the needs of the states for their legislative redistricting requirements.
+94-171 Redistricting Data File would look like and how it addressed the needs of the states for their legislative redistricting requirements.